-The Waukee Equity standards have been modified from Teaching Tolerance’s Social Justice standards.
+The Waukee Equity standards have been modified from Learning for Justice’s Social Justice standards.

 K-2nd I know that all my group identities are part of me, but that I am always ALL me.
 I can feel good about myself without being mean or making other people feel bad.

 3rd-5th I know that all my group identities are part of who I am, but none of them fully describe me and this is true for other people too.
 I can feel good about my identity without making someone else feel bad about who they are.